-For international businesses interested in the Chinese market, the biggest difficulty is how to address the complex dynamics between the cultural, social, political and economic factors.
+For international businesses interested in the Chinese market, the biggest difficulty is how to address the complex dynamics between cultural, social, political and economic factors.

-Not understanding the market is the most common reason why Western businesses fail to capitalize on the huge potentials in China.
+Not understanding the market is the most common reason why Western businesses fail to capitalize on the huge potential in China.
 One has to understand the culture, how to manage people and relationships, how to communicate, how the government operates and the political system works and how to delegate and negotiate, to mention a few aspects.

 This training is designed for management in businesses with operations in China.
 The purpose is to provide a profound understanding of the dynamic, diverse and challenging Chinese market in order to better develop, manage, control and support Chinese operations.
 In short – this training will help you to do better business in China!Apply hereDownload our PDF

 You are fully or partly responsible for the growth and development of your company’s China operations, for instance;

 - You are already in China or shortly to be sent out there

 - You are based in Sweden (or other Nordic countries), but have responsibility for Chinese operations